 If you are a post-primary school student, your school will send your details to the State Examinations Commission.

 If you are an external (non-school) candidate for the established Leaving Certificate, you can apply online or on the application form available from the State Examinations Commission (SEC).
-The closing date for applications for the 2020 exams was 28 January 2020.
+The closing date for applications for the 2021 exams will be published by the SEC.

 Applying for a copy of your exam results

 To request a certified statement of examination results from the State Examinations Commission you can either apply online or download and complete an exam statement application form (pdf).
 Your application should include the following personal details:

 - Name at the time of the examination (if different)